panoply/mithril-pnpm/packages/prettier-config/readme.md

 *.html
 ```

-Prettier is cool and all, but just leave it to ESLint for JS/TS and other files.
+Prettier is cool and all, but just leave it to ESLint/Stylelint for JS/TS and other files.
 Even if ESlint is not built for formatting, it feels rather silly to have code be passed through 2 parsers when one suffices.
-If you want, exclude the ignores at your taste in each package.
+If you want, exclude the ignores at your taste.